 These are the “set it and forget it” investments of the real estate world.

-Are the returns lower as a passive real estate investor?
-Of course they are.
-It’s like cleaning your own house, versus having a professional do it for you.
+But the difference between active real estate investing and passive real estate investing is like cleaning your own house versus having a professional do it for you.
 You might save some money doing it yourself, but you’re putting in time and sweat equity, and the house may not be as clean as if a professional did it.

 Now that I have kids, my time is much more valuable than the slightly higher returns I would get as an active landlord.
-I would much, much rather take my kids to the playground, rather than review tenant applications.
+I would much, much rather take my kids to the playground than review tenant applications.
 Passive real estate investments give me that time freedom I now value so highly.

 Deciding Whether You Should Be an Active or Passive Real Estate Investor

 Perhaps you’re on the fence as to whether investing passively in real estate is the right move for you.
 Maybe you’re curious about being a landlord and what active investing might look like in your life?
-Or perhaps you’d like to try your hand at flipping a property, or you’re still in the early research phase of getting started in real estate investing.
+Or perhaps you’d like to try your hand at flipping a property?

 I totally get it.
-There are a lot of things to think about, and deciding how best to invest your money can be a tough decision.
+There are a lot of things to think about, and deciding how best to invest your money and your time can be a tough decision.

-Here are 10 things you should consider when deciding whether to be an active or passive real estate investor.
+Here are 10 things you should consider when deciding whether to become an active or passive real estate investor.

 #1 – Tenants, Termites, and Toilets

-If, on the other hand, you don’t want to touch any of those with a ten-foot pole, then perhaps you should take a backseat and become a more passive investor.
+If, on the other hand, you don’t want to touch any of those with a ten-foot pole, then perhaps you should take a backseat and become involved in passive real estate investments.

 #2 – Time

 How much time do you have to devote toward your real estate investments?
-Active real estate investments require substantially more time, both during the initial acquisition, as well as throughout the lifecycle of the project.
+Actively managing investment property requires substantially more time, both during the initial acquisition as well as throughout the lifecycle of the project.

-With passive investments, on the other hand, you do some upfront research and vetting, but once you invest, you do not need to put in any additional time.
+With passive investing, on the other hand, you do some upfront research and vetting, but once you passively invest, you do not need to put in any additional time.

 #3 – Involvement